gvwilson/sensibleadventures/short-stories/soul-unprisoned.md

 With a rasping roar,
 the lion that had been creeping closer while they were distracted burst out of the trees behind them.
-Afterward,
-Alinta would twist the skin that hung off the lion's ribs and pull a starved roo out of the lion's belly pouch and say that she was a mother and must have been mad with hunger.
-Right then there was only time for the old woman to gasp as the stranger threw Wharru out of the way and somehow got his arm around the lion's neck and *jerked*.

-Something cracked.
-The lion went limp.
-The stranger waited a moment, then stood.
-Blood spurted from four deep wounds on his thigh, but even as the old woman watched it slowed, slowed, and stopped.

-"Who *are* you?" she breathed
-as Wharru struggled to his feet.

-The stranger looked from her to the stones and back.
+The old woman to scream as the lion knocked her to the ground.
+A dazzling pain like she had never imagined shot up her spine as her hip broke, then something cracked and the lion went limp.
+The stranger had broken its neck with his bare hands as easily as someone might break a dry twig.

+He carried her down the mountain as if she were a baby while Wharru ran ahead to tell the others what had happened.
+She passed out several times,
+only to be dragged back into the world by the agony in her hip.
+"Who *are* you?" she asked,
+or dreamed that she asked,
+in a moment of lucidity.

+The stranger glanced down at her.
 "I don't know."

-Then he turned and walked away.
+When they reached camp he set her down gently, turned, and walked away without a word.

+Later,
+Alinta poked at the lion's protruding ribs and said it must have been desperate with hunger.
+It was the last lion they ever saw---the last one *anyone* ever saw.
+She made a cloak from its pelt, but it was lost in a flood many years later and many miles away.
+The old woman lived another season, but was never able to go back up the mountain to track the sun and moon and stars with her stones.
+She wondered sometimes who the stranger had been and whether he had ever found a way count the spaces between the stars.

 <div align="center">* * *</div>

 **Chankillo / Actual minus 3400 years**

 The Thirteen Towers near Chankillo in the Peruvian coastal desert were built about 400 BCE by the Casma/Sechin culture.
 The towers line up with the rising and setting sun on important days.

 <div align="center">* * *</div>